lpooin/GifCreator/README.md

 # GifCreator
 # ================================

-GifCreator is a PHP class to create animated GIF from multiple images
+GifCreator is a PHP class to create animated GIF from multiple images.

 ### For what ?